KDahir247/Journey_ECS/principle.md

 4) A proof that the solution satisfies the requisite conditions.

+-Take every procedure.
+Output every data change throughout a some reasonable run.
+Every change.
+Every parameter that's passed.
+Every value that's stored.
+Every variable in the procedure.
+Dump them all.
+Then look at the values.
+Then find a different way to look at the values.
+I guarantee there will be surprises that will change the way you understand the problem and change the way you think it should be solved.
+You simply cannot write good solutions without understanding the data, at least on some level.
+And the better you understand it, the better solutions you'll be able to provide.
+(Mike Acton)

+- For any issue, always stop and figure out how you can understand the real problem better first, before you decide on any solutions.

+- Organize data in a way that when processed the code will follow similar paths

+- Keep it in order, and you shall receive!

+- Application should solve for the common case not all the case.
+This is important.
+Solve only the things that matter to the user and solve it really well.

+- Does everything need to run at 60, 240, 144 fps (eg. door, dialouge)?

+- Don’t lean on customization as a crutch.
+Make sure your default design works well for most users, then add customization as a bonus, not a fix.

+- Effective addresses (Virtual Address) are used to index into the correct cache set.
+It then check each set.

+- Primitive type are passed by value (POD type eg u8, u16, u32, etc.... and Vector type __m126, __m256, __m512, etc.....)

 - Is registry struct good?
 They are just struct with function ptr for a core execution. eg. log_registry contains only function ptr to print log in console and what not.

 - All programs are about transforming data.